benjaminp/six/documentation/index.rst

 .. function:: b(data)

    A "fake" bytes literal.  *data* should always be a normal string literal.
-In Python 2, :func:`b` returns a 8-bit string.
+In Python 2, :func:`b` returns an 8-bit string.
 In Python 3, *data* is encoded with the latin-1 encoding to bytes.